-The primary role of the Executive Vice President is to direct the dialogue between BYUSA and the student body.
 The EVP assists in determining the priorities of BYUSA for their year of service and has creative license to tell the story of BYUSA.
 Utilizing a variety of print, video, photography, and online mediums, the EVP focuses on the 'who', 'why', and 'how' of BYUSA.
 The personality and voice conveyed through this position ultimately help BYUSA connect with a larger cross-section of the student body.